skye-pa1n/skye-pa1n/README.md

 - 👋 Hi, I’m @skye-pa1n
 - 👀 I’m interested in Android Development
 - 🌱 I’m currently learing C and im messing with HTML5 (for fun).
+- 🔥 I also like doing some Android kernel things.
 - ⚡ Fun fact: Did you know that i don't know a fun fact? :o

 <!---